 If anything, this clearly demonstrated how extremely advantageous and powerful the use of heavy equipment in conjunction with and as up-armored SVBIEDs could be.
 In the case of Ramadi, a single vehicle type was the difference between a static frontline and being able to barrel through multiple layers of concrete blast barriers, eventually knocking down an entire eight-story building.

-Around the same time, IS to the North (Salahuddin province) released two official videos in a short time span, both featuring the use of heavy equipment converted into up-armored SVBIEDs.
+Around the same time, IS in Salahuddin province released two official videos in a short time span, both featuring the use of heavy equipment converted into up-armored SVBIEDs.
 The first video (April 29, 2015) showed a heavily up-armored front-end loader with a complete set of slat armor used against a position near the Bayji refinery controlled by Iraqi forces.

 In February 2016, IS employed an up-armored bulldozer SVBIED West of Ramadi.
 The overhauled bulldozer was fitted with a rooftop gun turret, and was actually a 2-man SVBIED.
 2-man SVBIEDs include a driver as well as a gunner who’s tasked with suppressing the intended target, potentially increasing the success rate of such attacks.